Madison Business College

 In “one of the most beautiful cities on the face of the earth” Northwestern Business College occupied the third and fourth floors of the Atwood Block at the corner of Carroll and Main streets in the downtown area.
 Classroom space included both a bank and a telegraph office.
 College windows gave a view of Lake Mendota to the north and Lake Monona to the south.

 By the 1950’s the school occupied a two-story brick building at 215 West Washington Street—again in the downtown area.
 In 1980 M.B.C. moved to a 22-year-old elementary school building at 1110 Spring Harbor Drive, a few blocks from downtown.
-In the 1994 the school moved to 760 E. Verona Avenue in suburban Verona.
+In 1994 the school moved to 760 E. Verona Avenue in suburban Verona.
 That building is now Birchwood Court, a senior living facility.

 Team name: Storm